 How, then, do mistakes happen in trust accounting?
-A lot of it comes down to poor account management and recordkeeping.
+A lot of it comes down to poor account management and recordkeeping for those who want to might be interested in accounting firms in nyc or someone might be able to help.
 For instance, trust accounting does require you to track funds for each client, perform monthly reconciliation, and maintain an audit trail.
 These requirements are more than some law firms can or are willing to handle.
 But it’s incredibly important to meet these requirements since neglecting to do so can lead to trust fund violations and severe consequences for the lawyer or law firm.

 The Most Common Mistakes In Trust Fund Accounting